 Doomsday theories, on the other hand, have also become ubiquitous through all forms of media, with the scenario of the LHC creating a black hole being the most popular.
 In fact, the entire controversy has even spawned a new viral video that garnered a million hits simply through the animation of a Black Hole swallowing Earth.
 Check it out:

-is there - but even if one was accidentally made, it would still be far too small and too unstable to produce any effect before collapsing and disappearing within seconds.
+So will the world really end tomorrow?
+Actually, no. The possibility of a Microscopic Black Hole being created certainly is there - but even if one was accidentally made, it would still be far too small and too unstable to produce any effect before collapsing and disappearing within seconds.
 In fact, CERN has been so swamped by public concerns that they decided to directly provide the information regarding the safety issues on their website.
 And don't dismiss the report as one-sided propaganda either: these are solid facts which have been verified on multiple occasions by neutral watchdog communities.

 Full Safety Report